oguztekbas/oguztekbas/README.md

  🌱 I’m currently learning **Logging Serilog and ElasticSearch , E-mail Sending with RabbitMQ   =>=>=>  on .NET 8**

-💬 I worked on these main matters before  **Flutter, Vue.js, .NetCore Web API, ASP.NET Mvc, MsSQL**
+💬 I worked on these main matters before  **Flutter, Vue.js, .NetCore Web API, ASP.NET Mvc, MsSQL, jQuery AJAX**

 💬 I worked on these sub matters before  **Firebase, Using Python Image Processing with RasperyPi, Web Scraping in Mobile Apps, Chrome Extension with JavaScript**